qqwjq1981/data_science_practice/quizzes-en.md

 #### What data collection methods have you encountered or used in past work?

-> Methods include transaction data from terminal devices, web data scraped from the internet, user behavior logs, and sensor data from vehicles.
+> Methods include recording transaction data from terminal devices, scraping web data from the internet, log user behaviors, and track sensor data from vehicles.

 #### How are missing values commonly handled?